-Research projects in the Aging and Dementia Imaging Lab led by Clifford R. Jack, M.D., at Mayo Clinic focus on neuroimaging to diagnose Alzheimer's disease and related dementias before symptoms occur to more effectively treat the disease.
+Projects in the Aging and Dementia Imaging Research Lab led by Clifford R. Jack, M.D., at Mayo Clinic focus on neuroimaging to diagnose Alzheimer's disease and related dementias before symptoms occur to treat the disease more effectively.

 Mayo Clinic Alzheimer's Disease Research Center/Alzheimer's Disease Patient Registry

 - Structural magnetic resonance imaging